Banking Act of 1935: Board of Governors

 Title II (in section 203 of the Act) changed the name of the "Federal Reserve Board" to the "Board of Governors of the Federal Reserve System."
-The board consists of seven members selected by the President with advise and consent of the Senate.
-Each member would serve a fourteen year term on the Board.
+The board consists of seven members selected by the President with advice and consent of the Senate.
+Each member would serve a fourteen-year term on the Board.
 Of those selected one member would be selected as chairman and one as vice-chairman each serving four years in that capacity.

 Federal Open Market Committee

 Title II also creates a Federal Open Market Committee (FOMC) The membership of this committee will include the governors of the Federal Reserve System and five representatives of the Federal Reserve banks.
 The Committee meets quarterly in Washington DC.
 The FOMC controls how and when Reserve Banks participate in open market operations.
 All such decisions go through the FOMC.

 Loans to member banks

 The Act renewed the ability of each Federal Reserve bank to make loans to its member banks.
 The rates for these loans must be 0.5% above the current discount rate at the Federal Reserve.